Hong Kong's Lam appeals for calm but offers no concessions after election drubbing

 “So, as I have said repeatedly, resorting to violence will not give us that way forward.
 So please, please help us to maintain the relative calm and peace...and provide a good basis for Hong Kong to move forward.”

-The international financial centre - a business and trade gateway for China - has been rocked by six months of often violent anti-government unrest that has plunged it into its biggest political crisis in decades and poses the greatest popular challenge yet faced by China’s President Xi Jinping.
+The international financial centre - a business and trade gateway for China - has been rocked by often violent anti-government unrest that has plunged it into its biggest political crisis in decades and poses the greatest internal challenge yet faced by China’s President Xi Jinping.

-The Chinese leadership has set up a crisis command center on the mainland side of the border, people familiar with the matter said.
+The Chinese leadership has set up a crisis command centre on the mainland side of the border with Hong Kong island, people familiar with the matter said.

 Protests have sprung up on an almost daily basis since June, with crowds gathering with little notice, at times forcing the government, businesses, schools and even the international airport to close.